Trade Schools, Colleges and Universities

 Average In-State Tuition

-Color-coded map showing the average cost of in-state tuition by state in the USA with the most and least expensive states highlighted.
+Map of the United States showing the average cost of in-state tuition by state, highlighting the most and least expensive states for in-state tuition and fees.

 Thinking about staying close to home?
 We also looked at average in-state tuition.
 Research says the priciest in-state degrees come from New Hampshire, Vermont, Pennsylvania, New Jersey, and Illinois, while the cheapest hail from Wyoming, Montana, New Mexico, Florida, and Utah.